 The great arching bridge of the ngargaum Bunda Cliffs holds up Australia.
 Our lands include the Nullarbor Plain and the seas of the Great Australian Bight.
 Over millennia, our isolated landscape has been reflected in our unique culture, the connection with coastal country blending land and sea through the largest network of underground limestone caves in the world.
 The sea caters for the great Eucla Basin, wilbiyirrinyie, through underground rivers and channels.

 Our Mirning ancestors protected this coastal land and sea since the Dreamtime.
 That is why this country is still beautiful, full of life and pristine today.
 The Great Australian Bight is one of the world’s greatest marine centers of biodiversity, full of deep-water nutrients.

-The word Mirning means listen, learn, observe and understand for wisdom and knowledge.
+The word Mirning means listen, learn, understand and observe for wisdom and knowledge.
 This place is our museum, our university and education.
 This is the place where the southern right whales tend the calves and teach them and it is a sanctuary where the whales rest and find refuge.
 For our Mirning families, who have the whales as our totem, the whales are our family – our brothers, our sisters.
 The annual returning of the whale is always a celebration for our people; reuniting family.